evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 - Normal: Balanced steering and throttle.
 - My Drive: User-defined settings for steering and throttle.
 - Snow: Balanced steering and throttle.
-- Mud: Balanced steering, throttle and damping.
+- Mud: Balanced steering and throttle.
-- Sand: Balanced steering, throttle and damping.
+- Sand: Balanced steering and throttle.

 ### Brakes